Everybody knows everything about mortadella.

-Everybody knows about mortadella.
-It’s called "Bologna" or "Boloni" all round the world except in Bologna.
-It’s delicious and represents our city.
-We also created a Mortadella Festival to celebrate it, but our gastronomic tradition of cold cuts and charcuterie is a lot wider than that.
+It’s called "Bologna" or "Boloni" all around the world except in Bologna.
+It’s delicious and it represents our city.
+We also organized a Mortadella Festival to celebrate it, but our gastronomic tradition of charcuterie is a lot wider than that.

 What is salame rosa

-Salame rosa (pink salami) is the less famous and almost disappeared brother of mortadella.
+Salame rosa (pink salami) is less famous then mortadella and nowadays is almost disappeared.

-Only the parts corresponding to the long muscles are used, to maintain the characteristic light color during cooking and in the finished product (hence the name "Salame Rosa").
-The fat part is derived exclusively from the cheek lard, cut into cubes and mixed with the addition of salt, garlic and pepper.
+Only the parts corresponding to the long muscles are used in order to maintain the characteristic light color during its cooking and in the final product (hence the name "Salame Rosa").
+The fat part is derived exclusively from the cheek lard, cut into cubes and mixed with salt, garlic and pepper.

-Then the salami is cooked in a dry over for 15-24 hours.
+Then the salami is cooked in a dry oven for 15-24 hours.

-You won't find recipes that use salame rosa.
+You won't find any recipes with the use of salame rosa.
 Just take a slice of it and eat it with one of the best bread of Bologna.